Ghost Orchid Facts

 Ghost Orchid Physical Description

-The truly fantastic Ghost Orchid represents one of the orchid varieties that grows as what’s technically known as an epiphyte.
-That’s because it grows on the surface of another organism and receives its nourishment directly from the air and water.
+The truly fantastic Ghost Orchid represents one of the multitude of equally amazing orchid varieties that grows as what’s technically known as an epiphyte.
+That’s because it actually grows on the surface of another organism and receives its nourishment directly from the air and water.

-Within its native habitat, however, this surface most commonly includes the limbs and trunks of trees.
+Within its native habitat, however, this surface most commonly includes the limbs and trunks of various locally available trees.
 The remarkably adapted Angiosperm further displays a relatively strong preference for pop ash and pond-apple trees, though.
-The reason for this remains unknow.
+The reason for this remains unknown.

-The visually and physically distinctive variety of orchid typically also develops as a leafless vine.
-It also remains best known for the gorgeous blooms it produces.
-The marvelous Ghost Orchid further generally produces between 1 – 10 of these.
+This marvel, a both visually and physically distinctive variety of orchid, typically also develops as a leafless vine.
+It additionally, and understandably, remains best known for the gorgeous blooms it produces.
+The marvelous Ghost Orchid generally produces anywhere between 1 – 10 of these.

 - Kingdom: Plantae